 Put simply though: you don’t need a Google mail account to leave a review on Google.

-Unfortunately, no. All Google reviews are public.
+No. All Google reviews are public.
 As such, people who read your review will see the following information once you leave a review:

 Other reviews written on Google Maps